 #3: Mexican culture is more than just tequila, sombreros, and pinatas

-Mexico has a rich culture, and it is a bit sad that often in movies it’s reduced to cliches and stereotypes.
-Before the arrival of the Spanish, Mexico had a rich culture of indigenous groups, including the Mayans, Aztecs, Teotihuacans, and the Toltecs.
-These indigenous civilizations left behind temples and pyramids which many travelers to Mexico can still visit.
+Mexico has a rich culture, and it is sad that often in movies it’s reduced to cliches and stereotypes.
+Before the arrival of the Spanish, Mexico was teeming with indigenous groups, including the Mayans, Aztecs, Teotihuacans, and the Toltecs.
+You can learn about these indigenous civilizations through the temples and pyramids that many travelers to Mexico can still visit.

 In addition, some of the Mexican foods and traditions stem from the indigenous cultures that existed before the Spaniards came.
+We learned a lot about these traditions during our Mexican cooking class in Puerto Vallarta.
 Chocolate, maize, and avocado all come from the indigenous Mexican civilizations.
 And traditional celebrations, like the Day of the Dead, have their roots in indigenous traditions.

-When the Spanish arrived, Mexico’s culture became more European-influenced, and the traditional religious beliefs were replaced by a strong belief in Catholicism.
 After independence, Mexico’s culture flourished even more, fueled by a sense of nationalism.
+In recent years, interest in preserving and reclaiming the indigenous beliefs, practices, and language has grown among Mexicans.
 These days, Mexican culture is rich and diverse, with a strong emphasis on family.

 Unless you’re planning on bringing a car when you’re traveling to Mexico with kids, or renting a car while you’re in Mexico, expect to walk around a lot.
 Bring along some comfortable shoes that you can walk around with.
 For our kids, we have Keens and Crocs, which work perfect for them.
 And for me, I have a pair of Chacos and Danskos that work great for walking through the streets of Mexico.

-Most of the Mexican cities we’ve visited still have cobblestone streets, so be prepared for some uneven terrain to walk on.
+Most of the Mexican cities we’ve visited still have cobblestone streets, so be prepared for uneven walking terrain.
 If your kids are still learning to walk, it might be helpful to carry a backpack carrier like ones by Kelty, or an Ergobaby if your little one is light enough.
 While I’ve seen families with strollers in Mexico, it may not be ideal due to the uneven sidewalks and roads.

 When walking through some of the city streets, make sure you practice road safety.
 Cars can drive pretty fast through the streets, so be sure your kids know to stay off the middle of the road.